louloubadillo/louloubadillo.github.io/README.md

 ## LOULOUBADILLO

-This is my personal website, it works like an online résumé.
+This is my personal website.

 ### Content